Encourage your student to visit Career and Student Employment Services

 If your student seems unsure, you can talk about personal qualities you see as talents and strengths.
 You can also recommend:

-- Taking a "self-assessment inventory," such as FOCUS or the Myers-Briggs Type
+- Taking a "self-assessment inventory," such as FOCUS2 or the Myers-Briggs Type

 - Talking to favorite faculty members